ironsheep/Omega2-Reporter-MQTT2HA-Daemon/README.md

 ![Discovery image](./Docs/images/DiscoveryV2.png)

-This script should be configured to be run in **daemon mode** continously in the background as a  SysV init script.
-Instructions are provided below.
+This script should be configured to be run in **daemon mode** continously in the background as a System-V init script. (using instructions/scripts provided)

 This script feeds the Lovelace custom card built originally for reporting on Raspberry Pi's but which can also display the status of your Omega2 devices!
 *(Jump to below [Lovelace Custom Card](#lovelace-custom-card).)*